AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 The number of neurons carrying a subclass label is smaller than the number segmented, since a neuron must be matched through several registration steps before it can be labeled.
-Subclass representation is also uneven: Pvalb and Vip neurons are recovered in larger numbers than Sst neurons, which is worth considering when planning comparisons between subclasses.
+Subclass representation is also uneven: PV and VIP neurons are recovered in larger numbers than SST neurons, which is worth considering when planning comparisons between subclasses.

 ![Activity of coregistered neurons sorted by subclass](/resources/vl-subclass-raster.png)